10 Things to Do in Amsterdam at Christmas

 7. Catch a Christmas concert

 The Concertgebouw is one of Amsterdam's most architecturally impressive buildings, delighting residents and visitors with renowned musical performances since 1888.
-For more information about concerts, prices and schedules visit the event website.
+For more information on concerts, prices and opening times visit the event website.

 Every Christmas, the concert hall hosts a variety of Christmas-themed performances, such as the annual 'Philharmonic Orchestra Festive Concert' with Christmas music.